skazi019/django-react-notion/README.md

   - Twitter
   - WhatsApp
   - Clipboard
-- Ease of use - Notion as a CMS
+- Ease of publishing and styling - Notion as a CMS
 - Analytics(google analytics)
 - Once deployed, no wrangling with code again